given over to accommodation and outdoor activities

 This 15x6 m swimming pool is set in the midst of a vast garden, enhanced with flower beds and trimmed boxwood.
 Its machine room is installed in old underground caves.

-This family-sized chateau perfectly reflects the architecture of the 19th century, successfully characterised by its balanced symmetry.
+This chateau, given over to tourist accommodation, perfectly reflects the architecture of the 19th century, successfully characterised by its balanced symmetry.
 Its wealth of architectural features such as its tall roof dormers, its raised dressed stone alternately laid lengthwise and end on, its modillion cornice as well as its sculpted keystones harmoniously match the particularly immaculate, interior decoration that enhances numerous ornamental details.
-The house and its heavily wooded parklands, dotted with outbuildings, are but an invitation for a well-defined project for living in one of France’s most popular tourist regions.
+The house and its heavily wooded parklands, dotted with outbuildings, will enable future owners to continue or expand the accommodation facilities, notably due to the quantity of materials and furniture linked to the activity.
+A project for living in one of France’s most popular tourist regions.
 The proximity of the river Loire’s main chateaux and the regional capital is an undeniable asset.
 This multi-faceted property is set in the midst of the “gardens of France”.

 |Land registry surface area||4 ha 4 a 10 ca|